paladin-t/b8/docs/manual.md

 The limitations of BASIC8 are carefully chosen to make it easy and enjoyable during making programs:

-* Canvas: 160x120 pixels
+* Canvas: 160x128 pixels
-* Gamepad: 6 buttons each, up to 8 players
+* Gamepad: 6 buttons for each pad, up to 8 players
 * Audio: 2 music channels, 3 sound effect channels
 * Driver: up to 65535 drawing commands per cycle
-* Palette: 16 colors
+* Palette: 16 colors with transparency support
 * Sprite: up to 32x32 pixels per frame, up to 512 frames per sprite
 * Tiles: 240 cels
-* Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic marks) per page
+* Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page

 ### Cartridge library